CDRT/docs/su/su_dg/su_dg_ch3.md

 _Figure 3-22.
 Update default status and Advanced Options in Update Retriever first time setup._
 </div>

-?>Note: After the initial settings are complete, the Welcome screen will not open the next time Update Retriever is launched.
+?>After the initial settings are complete, the Welcome screen will not open the next time Update Retriever is launched.
 To change the repository path and update's default status, click Modify settings.

-**3.3.2 Searching for and Downloading Updates**
+### 3.3.2 Searching for and Downloading Updates

 After initial setup is complete, Update Retriever can be used to search for and download updates.
 The following will describe these steps.

 1. In the **Get new updates** panel, click **Add**.

 <div style="text-align:center;padding-bottom:40px;padding-top:40px">